Kattusite/DefenseOfMeridor/README.md

 * Selecting a pet after you run out of moves causes pet to remain greyed out.
 More to the point, clicking on a pet after you run out of moves does not deselect it.
 * Make it so troops that were just converted this turn can still move.
 * When the game has been won, remove all troop outlines.
+* Troop outline colors should also be shown in the troop info screen on the right hand side of the MeriFrame.

 To - do
 =======
 ## Troop Selecting / Outlining
-* Troop outline colors should also be shown in the troop info screen on the right hand side of the MeriFrame.
+* Table creation for UnitDisplay should be cleaned up a lot, should share more code between allies and foes.

 ## General QoL fixes
 * Make it more obvious when no turns remain.